Hooq/unicum/README.md

 Unicum
 =============

 A restful server for unique id generation developed on the hashes of [ShardJS](https://github.com/sullof/shardjs).
+_THIS REPOSITORY IS NO MORE SUPPORTED AND COULD NOT WORK AT ALL_

 ## The key format